 - We saw Miss Saigon.
 You can buy tickets on the day of the performance from any one of the three TKTS ticket booths.
 We chose the South Street Southport booth in Manhatten rather than the time’s square booth.
 I’m glad we did.
 There was no line, and we got four fabulous seats – seven rows from the stage, for 50% off the original price.

-- We are theatre fanatics, and I wanted to take Sonny and Tess to see actors who had to work for their money – without the beautiful sets, costumes and lighting.
+- We are theatre fanatics, and I wanted to take my kids to see actors who had to work for their money – without the beautiful sets, costumes and lighting.
 If you become a member of the TDF (Theatre Development Fund) for just USD 29, you will be able to buy heavily discounted theatre tickets.

 See the Statue of Liberty from the water